HeroDevvy/HeroDevvy/README.md

 Heyo!
-I'm HeroDev,
+I'm HeroDev, \n
 a newbie in Python programming that wants to learn more about AI and Machine Learning!